-Following its exchanges with civil society actors and its interactive dialogues with the States parties under review, the Committee will adopt concluding observations in a closed meeting.
-In this official document, the Committee outlines the positive aspects, its principal subjects of concern and its recommendations to the State party regarding the measures it should take to prevent and eradicate enforced disappearances in line with the rights and obligations of the Convention.
+Following its exchanges with civil society actors and its constructive dialogue with each of the States parties under review, the Committee will adopt concluding observations in a closed meeting.
+In this official document, the Committee outlines the positive aspects, principal subjects of concern recommendations to the State party regarding the measures it should take to prevent and eradicate enforced disappearances in line with the Convention.